tamaracha/kilamea/README.md

 ## Technical notes

-The application is entirely written in Kotlin (currently version 1.9).
-For compilation, I use the command line tools.
-The generated .class files are then packaged into an executable JAR file along with the Kotlin runtime, the resources and the manifest.
+The application is entirely written in Kotlin (currently version 2.0) and targets JVM 22.
-I automate this process using Apache Ant.
-Therefore, modifications to the build.xml might be necessary for your own development environment.

-For Windows users, I also offer a way to wrap the executable JAR file into an EXE using Launch4j.
-I include the OpenJDK (currently version 22) as the VM.
-The configuration can be found in the launch4j.xml.
+It is built using Gradle.
+If you're using IntelliJ, just import it from github and build or run the app.
+Maybe you'll have to choose and install a Java version for IntelliJ.
+This is not related to the target version for this project code.

+If you want to build from command line, please make sure you have Java in your path.

+1. Clone this repo
+2. Open terminal in the root of this project.
+3. Generally, Gradle is executed with `./gradlew` on Linux/Mac, and with `gradlew.bat` on Windows.
+Run this to let Gradle prepare.
+4. Build the project with `gradle.bat build`
+5. Run the app: `./gradlew run`